Yasar195/password-generator/README.md

 # Features

 1) Check if the password is strong enough
-2) generate strong of varying length
+2) generate strong passwords of varying length
 3) copy the password directly to clipboard with single click

 # How to host locally ?